QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ---
-title: The joy of Kubernetes 1 Argo CD with private git repo
+title: The joy of Kubernetes 1 - Argo CD with private git repo
-published: false
+published: true
 ---

 # Argo CD - gitops from a private git repo